Why is it so difficult to talk about mental illness and faith?

 They did not validate my lousy behavior or faulty thinking.
 Instead, they stated that while selfishness, bitterness, and an inability to forgive impacted my mental health, they were not the primary or sole causes of my mental illness.
 However, they did lovingly suggest that addressing these issues might help to alleviate my discomfort.

 They said there should be no shame in taking medications for a chemical imbalance, whether for high pressure, cholesterol, diabetes, or a mental disorder.
-Instead, they told me that God might use medicine, counseling, and community as a part of the healing process.
+Instead, they told me that God might use a medicine, counseling, and community as a part of the healing process.

-Some speculated that if they’d had comparable traumatic experiences, a similar family of origin, or my specific body chemistry, they might have also experienced the same anxiety and ptsd.
+Some speculated that if they’d had comparable traumatic experiences, a similar family of origin, or my specific body chemistry, they might have experienced the same anxiety and ptsd.
 Furthermore, they conceded that they might not have responded as well as I had.

 They understood that words alone are insufficient.
 So they invited me to coffee and incorporated me into their daily lives.
 Over time, they spoke the truth gently and lovingly.